 She recognizes the host as the founder of Copyblogger, a site she read religiously when she was starting her freelance writing business.

 She figures, at minimum, she’ll get some solid tips for running and growing her main business.

 Penny registers for the course, providing her email address.
-She’s not naive — she knows there’s something for sale at some point, but this seems like the information she’s been waiting for.
+She’s not being naive — she knows there’s something for sale at some point, but this seems like the information she’s been waiting for.